eabg/django-ftp-deploy/docs/usage.rst

   /ftpdeploy/log

-Logs provide information about all activity on the FTP Deploy application.
+Logs provide information about all activity in the FTP Deploy application.

 In addition log list contain information about number of commits included in deploy.
-If you need to see more details about included commits, you can click the ``commits number`` to display more informations (commit message, commit user, raw node).
+If you need to see more details about included commits, you can click the ``commits number`` (commit message, commit user, raw node).